 Omega 3 Fatty Acids Feed the Brain:

-As avocados contain high levels of omega 3 fatty acid’s AND help control blood sugar, it goes without saying that this gives them a double whammy of protection against depression and anxiety.
+As avocados contain high levels of omega 3 fatty acids, AND help to control blood sugar, it goes without saying that this gives them a double whammy of protective nutrients against depression and anxiety.

 9. LOW CARBOHYDRATE

-Always scrape every last bit of the avocado flesh away from the skin as this is the part highest in nutrients.
-Some people even eat the pip by chopping it and adding it into smoothies as this is also nutrient dense and high in fiber.
-It does have a slight bitter taste so you may not like it, but is worth testing out for yourself.
+Always scrape every last bit of the avocado flesh away from the skin as this is the part highest in all those powerful nutrients.
+Some people even eat the pip by chopping it and adding it into smoothies as it is also nutrient dense and high in fiber, but it does have a slight bitter taste which you may want to try out and test for yourself.

-As you can see, adding avocado to your diet every day can have amazing health benefits; just remember to count them towards your total calorie and fat intake.
-Eating avocado’s alongside other super foods and a low GI, highly plant based diet will boost your well-being and health even further, giving you much more energy and also protection from disease.
-All of these things combined (trust me) help you to become the healthiest you you have ever been.
+As you can see, adding avocado to your diet every day can have amazing health benefits, just remember to count them towards your total calorie and fat intake.
+Eating avocados alongside other super foods and a low GI, highly plant based diet will boost your well-being and health even further to give you even more energy and also much more protection from disease.
+All of these things combined (trust me on this) will help you to become the healthiest you you have ever been.